portfollio/delivery-food/README.md

 # delivery-food
-HTML coding with the layout in figma https://portfollio.github.io/delivery-food/
+HTML coding with the layout in figma<br>
+https://portfollio.github.io/delivery-food/